 However, in order to put it to use, you need to carry a lot of it with you, and that’s not an attractive option when you’re trying to maximize on the space in your backpack.

-Thankfully, there are ways to get around this, and the best way is to weave intricate designs out of your paracord to make a lanyard or bracelet.
+Thankfully, there are ways to get around this, and the best way is to weave intricate designs out of your paracord to make a lanyard.
 You’ve probably seen plenty of these in outdoor sporting stores.
-They’re cheap and durable, but instead of shelling out money for these nifty tools, you can learn an easy way to make them yourself.
+They’re cheap and durable, but instead of shelling out money for these nifty tools, you can learn an easy way to make them yourself!

 This article will provide you with paracord lanyard instructions so that you can create a nifty and stylish one in no time.
 In fact, there are so many different knots to choose from that you may not be content making just one.